-- Bridges and rail lines have expansion gaps that allow for expansion in hot conditions to stop buckling. - Large buildings and concrete paths often have rubber expansion gaps that allow for the expansion of the concrete, to stop cracking. - Fillings in teeth and the teeth themselves need to have similar coefficients of expansion.
-A mismatch may result in microleakage and wear problems. - Crown glass shatters when you pour boiling water into it, but pyrex does not. - In aircraft manufacture, rivets are often cooled in dry ice before insertion and then allowed to expand to a tight fit. - Pipes in refineries often include an expansion loop so that the pipe will not buckle as the temperature rises.
+Bridges and rail lines have expansion gaps to all buckling.

+- Large buildings and concrete paths often have expansion of the concrete, to stop cracking. - Fillings in teeth and the teeth themselves need A mismatch may result in microleakage and we - Crown glass shatters when you pour boiling wa - In aircraft manufacture, rivets are often cooled allowed to expand to a tight fit. - Pipes in refineries often include an expansion lo temperature rises.